TianyunYoung/Manipulation-Detection/README.md

 https://github.com/ISICV/ManTraNet

-PS: There are many other code sources are not listed, you can find them from the group websites listed in next charpter
+PS: There are some other code sources are not listed, you can find them from the group websites listed in next charpter

-# Awasome Groups and Scholars
+# Awesome Groups and Scholars
-1. MKlab
+1.MKlab

 https://mklab.iti.gr/